volodymyrhudyma/blog/content/blog/2020-05-01-a-few-words-about-author.md

 The study went on, I was diving into the world of creating software and felt like that's what I want to do in the future, at least I promised myself to try.

-Having studied hard to pass all university exams, I also had some time to learn coding at home by reading articles, watching videos on youtube, taking some free online courses.
+Having studied hard to pass all university exams, I tried to find some time to learn coding by reading educational articles, watching videos on youtube, taking some free online courses.

-After a few months of learning it was obvious that I was ready to search for my first job, so I did some researches and found out that PHP developers were in high demand at that time (2014-2015), so I applied and succeeded.
+After a few months of learning it was obvious that I was ready to search for my first job.

+I did a research and found out that PHP developers were in high demand at that time (2014-2015), so I applied and succeeded.

 ## Commercial experience